• What are your criteria for adding new sources?

 • What is Overton?

-What is Overton?
+What is Overton Index?
 Our mission is to help users find, understand, and measure their influence on government policy.
-Overton is the world’s largest collection of policy documents, parliamentary transcripts, government guidance and think tank research.
-We make this data available through the Overton.io web application, reports and an API.
-Our…
+Overton is the world’s largest policy and grey literature database.
+We index policy documents from around the world and make them full-text searchable.
+Our collection includes policy documents, parliamentary transcripts, government…

 • Search for names in Overton